lucidvisionlabs/arena_camera_ros2/README.md

                                        "mono8", "mono16", "bayer_rggb8", "bayer_bggr8", "bayer_gbrg8",
                                        "bayer_grbg8", "bayer_rggb16", "bayer_bggr16", "bayer_gbrg16", "bayer_grbg16",
                                        "yuv422"
-        - exposure_auto
+        - gain
-          - enable the device to automatically adjust exposure.
-          - values are true or false. true by default.
-          - when true `exposure_time` argument will be ignored inf passed along with it.
-          - when false `exposure_time` argument must be provided.
+          - a double value represents the gain of the image.

         - exposure_time
           - the time elapsed before the camera sensor creates the image.
-          - units is micro seconds
+          - units is micro seconds.
-          - when combined with `exposure_auto:=true`, it will be ignored.
-          - mandatory if `exposure_auto:=false`.
-          - big values might makes the image take too long before it is view/published
+          - big values might makes the image take too long before it is view/published.
+          - if trigger_mode is passed to node them it is recommended to set exposure_time as well so the triggered images do not take longer than expected.

         - trigger_mode
-          - puts the device in ready state where it will wait for a client to request an image.
+          - puts the device in ready state where it will wait for a `trigger_image` client to request an image.
-          - default value is false. which means the device will be publishing images to the default topic `/arena_camera_node/images`.
+          - default value is false.
+It means the device will be publishing images to the default topic `/arena_camera_node/images`.
           - values are true and false.
           - when false, images can be viewed